I have experience in plant maintenance and love giving tips to others on how to take care of their garden.

 - Lucky Bamboo

-Mites love particular environments, "Hot and Dry".
-You are almost guaranteed to have a mite infestation if you place one of the plants listed above in a direct sun, or a Southern or Western exposed window.
+Mites love hot and dry environments.
+You are almost guaranteed to have a mite infestation if you place one of the plants listed above in direct sunlight.

 - Placing plants near or over a heat vent or fireplace.